 That constant, 1714, is similar to the conversion between watts and horsepower we looked at up above.
 There's nothing special or scientific about this number, it just happens to be the value that was picked for the meaning of horsepower.

-This module introduced some basic, but important, physics concepts that relate to hydraulics.
+This lesson introduced some basic, but important, physics concepts that relate to hydraulics.